-(iv) Impairment
+(e) Impairment of financial assets

-The Fund assesses on a forward looking basis the expected credit losses associated with its debt instruments carried at amortised cost.
+The Fund assesses on a forward looking basis the expected credit losses associated with its financial assets carried at amortised cost.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.